kosharskyi/secu3droid/README.md

 How to setup project:
 1. Clone project to your machine
-2. Create 'keystore.properties' in the root of the project
+2. Create 'keystore.properties' file in the root of the project
 3. Add lines to the newly created file:
    KEY_ALIAS=debug
    KEY_PASSWORD=debug